Waco (miniseries): Revelations of Waco

 Revelations of Waco is a companion documentary series released exclusively on the Paramount Network website and YouTube channel following the initial airing of each episode of the miniseries.
 The series reveals the true to life details of the Waco siege through interviews with those on both sides of the conflict.
 Each episode runs between nine and thirteen minutes in length.

 Soundtrack

 Sony Classical has released a soundtrack album for the series that features selections of the show's original music composed by Jeff Russo and Jordan Gagne.

 Sequel series

-A follow-up series titled Waco: The Aftermath is set to premiere on April 16, 2023, on Showtime.
+A follow-up series titled Waco: The Aftermath premiered on April 16, 2023, on Showtime.
 It centers on the fallout from the Waco siege as well as the emerging patriot movement and features Michael Shannon, John Leguizamo, Shea Whigham and Annika Marks reprising their roles from the original miniseries.